AlexSoldin/CSC3022F-Assignment-4/README.md

 * Computing the mean of this image data to determine an appropriate threshold
 * Iterating through the data assigning either 0 or 255 to each element depending on its value compared to the threshold

-This method yields greater accuracy as the image is now separated into a foreground and background.
+I think this method would yield greater accuracy as the image is now separated into a foreground and background.
 This allows the images to be clustered according to their shape without considering partial pixel values that may have affected accuracy (like the histogram feauture).
+Unfortunately, this feauture did not perform as well as expected.

 Source: https://en.wikipedia.org/wiki/Thresholding_(image_processing)